 - Nyman, J et al (2016) SPACE - A randomized study of SBRT vs conventional fractionated radiotherapy in medically inoperable stage I NSCLC.
 Radiother Oncol 121(1):1-8.

 - Swaminath, A et al (2017) Canadian Phase III Randomized Trial of Stereotactic Body Radiotherapy Versus Conventionally Hypofractionated Radiotherapy for Stage I, Medically Inoperable Non-Small-Cell Lung Cancer - Rationale and Protocol Design for the Ontario Clinical Oncology Group (OCOG)-LUSTRE Trial.
 Clin Lung Cancer 18(2):250-254.

 Nanjing, Jiangsu Province, China

 Ming Xuezhong, Radiation Therapist

 Jiangsu Cancer Hospital is the center for cancer prevention, treatment, research and education in Jiangsu Province.
-It is listed on the “National Best Oncology Reputation Ranking” published by the Medical Management Research Center of Fudan University for seven years and, in 2015, it became one of the top 100 “Best Hospitals in China.”
+It has been on the list of “National Best Oncology Reputation Ranking” published by the Medical Management Research Center of Fudan University for seven years and, in 2015, it became one of the top 100 “Best Hospitals in China”.